PeteCookson/Wicka/TESTING.md

 <hr>

 ## **Deployment**
-- Ensured deployed page on Heroku loads up correctly.
+- Ensured deployed page on Render loads up correctly.
 - Ensured Debug variable is set to False.
 - Confirmed that there is no difference between the deployed version and the development version.